SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 Click **Show offloading history** in the context menu of the offloading card to show the history of offloading executions.

-The list shows the execution history with each execution consisting of the following details:
+The list shows the execution history, with each execution consisting of the following details:

 | Component | Description |
 | ---         | --- |